 If you’re taking calls with the Powerbeats Pro, voice transmission is clear enough.
 Those with particularly low voices will sound a little muffled.
 Even then, however, the inaccuracy is bearable.
 Wind noise is filtered out fairly well by the downward-facing microphones, making these great for on-the-go calls.

-The Powerbeats Pro remedy the AirPods’ most offensive flaws.
-Fit is no longer an issue and bass reproduction actually sounds good.
-That said, they are $100 more than the new AirPods with a standard charging case.
-Athletes and anyone sick of having their iPhone earbuds fall out of their ears may find the tradeoff justifiable.
+The Powerbeats Pro remedy the AirPods’ (3rd Generation) most offensive flaws.
+Fit is not an issue and bass reproduction actually sounds good.
+That said, they are more expensive than the third-generation AirPods with a standard charging case.
+Athletes and anyone sick of having their iPhone earbuds fall out of their ears may find the trade-off justifiable.
 If you can stomach the Powerbeats Pro’s price, they’re absolutely worth it.